Puma Spotlight 2017-18

 Several Peak to Peak students were winners of the Lafayette Annual Window Painting Contest which is a part of the city's fall festival.
 Congratulations to the following students:

-Click on the links below to see a list of students who made Peak to Peak's honor roll for the Spring Semester, 2017.
+Peak to Peak's honor roll for the Spring Semester, 2017 are:

 Peak to Peak students and teachers were featured in this 9News story about the importance of teaching Colorado's Latino history.
 Sra.
 Firman and Sra.
 Leach led the first year of our Heritage Speakers course, taking a new step in helping students reach full academic bi-literacy.
 This story was a part of the 9News Hispanic Heritage Month series.